choijin/NLP_Topic_Modeling/README.md

 ### Data and Web Scraping

 * The data was collected from `https://www.insurancejournal.com/news/national/`, an insurance journal news website.
-* Utilized BeautifulSoup to scrape news articles.
+* Utilized `BeautifulSoup` to scrape news articles.
-* Converted articles scraped into parquet format.
+* Converted scraped articles into a parquet format.

 ### Data Storage

-* Used boto3 API to save scraped data into S3 buckets.
+* Used `boto3 API` to save scraped data into S3 buckets.
 * Credentials were securely managed using `.env` files.
 This allows users to retrieve credentials without hard-coding them.
 * To enure the code runs, you must have a `.env` file in the same directory as other files, and that you provide your AWS access key and secret key.